New math is ruining education. Or at least this is what we keep hearing people (like parents, the media, and politicians) say.

 Thank you so much for being part of our learning team.

-Feel free to copy and use any part of the letter from above to communicate with the parents of your students.
 Keep in mind, I have already built relationships with the parents of my students.
 This letter is not the first piece of communication they receive from me in a school year.

 How I help out the parents with “new math”